ferrocene/ferrocene/src/expressions.rst

 .. rubric:: Dynamic Semantics

 :dp:`fls_alk4qvfprnvy`
-The :t:`evaluation` of an :t:`error propagation operator` of the form
+The :t:`evaluation` of an :t:`error propagation expression` of the form

 .. code-block:: rust